-16. The Same Subject Continued (The Insufficiency of the Present Confederation to Preserve the Union)
+The Insufficiency of the Present Confederation to Preserve the Union (continued)

-Hamilton: From the New York Packet, Tuesday, December 4, 1787.
+The York Packet Tuesday, December 4, 1787 [Alexander Hamilton]

-The tendency of the principle of legislation for states, or communities, in their political capacities, as it has been exemplified by the experiment we have made of it, is equally attested by the events which have befallen all other governments of the confederate kind, of which we have any account, in exact proportion to its prevalence in those systems.
+$T{\text{HE}}$ tendency of the principle of legislation for States, or communities, in their political capacities, as it has been exemplified by the experiment we have made of it, is equally attested by the events which have befallen all other governments of the confederate kind, of which we have any account, in exact proportion to its prevalence in those systems.
 The confirmations of this fact will be worthy of a distinct and particular examination.
 I shall content myself with barely observing here, that of all the confederacies of antiquity, which history has handed down to us, the Lycian and Achaean leagues, as far as there remain vestiges of them, appear to have been most free from the fetters of that mistaken principle, and were accordingly those which have best deserved, and have most liberally received, the applauding suffrages of political writers.